Monster Mouth Headphone Holder- plus audio jack

 thingiverse

-I don't use headphones with 1/4 inch phono jacks, but I do use a computer that sits in an awkward position for plugging headphones in and out.
-With a cheap audio extender (on sale for USD 1.99 at Aldi) I modified philbarrenger's design to not only hold the headphones, but also hold the adapter socket.
+I don't use headphones with 1/4 inch phono jacks, but my computer sits in an awkward position for plugging headphones in and out.
+With a cheap audio extender (on sale for USD 1.99 at Aldi) I adapted philbarrenger's design to hold the headphones and adapter socket.
 The audio adapter has a barrel that is about 8.5mm in diameter, with a cable that is 3.4mm in diameter with some compliance.
-I bored a 10mm hole in place of the 1/4 inch phono 'eye' then created a pressure fit clip that keeps the socket fixed in place.
-Figuring out how much interference was necessary was quite iterative- three diameters of clip (5.0 mm, 5.1mm and 5.2mm) are included- print them all and use the one that works best for you. the file headphone_socket.stl is for testing purposes only- it just has a 10mm hole bored through it as a test-bed to convince myself the idea would work before committing to the long monster mouth print.
+I bored a 10mm hole where the 1/4 inch phono 'eye' was then created a pressure fit clip to keep the socket fixed in place.
+Figuring out how much interference was necessary took several attempts- three diameters of clip (5.0 mm, 5.1mm and 5.2mm) are included- print them all and use the one that works best for you.
+The file headphone_socket.stl is a test-bed to convince myself the idea would work before committing to the long monster mouth print.
 Also included for the brave of heart is the FreeCAD source for the clip if the dimensions need to be radically altered.
 The file structure could stand some improvement as it is a little tricky to modify the size without breaking dependencies.
-Print Settings Printer: Aurora A3 Rafts: No Supports: No Infill: NA- at this small size it is solid How I Designed This FreeCAD
+Printer Settings: Printer: Aurora A3 Rafts: No Supports: No Infill: NA- at this small size it is solid Designing This I used FreeCAD

 With this file you will be able to print Monster Mouth Headphone Holder- plus audio jack with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Monster Mouth Headphone Holder- plus audio jack.